-Accident records shall be written and retained in the AON database.
+Accident records shall be written and retained in the Incident Reporting Program's Database.

-Report NEAR MISS incidents to the supervisor immediately.
-A NEAR MISS is an incident with no personal injury or equipment/property damage which did have the potential for serious personal injury or equipment/property damage.
+personal injury or equipment/property damage which did have the potential for serious personal injury or equipment/property damage.
 Reporting these NEAR MISS incidents will result in actions taken to prevent potential injuries and losses of a similar nature.